european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 Therefore the ownership of the domain `'.evan'` has been transferred to [`PayableRegistrar`](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/PayableRegistrar.sol) smart contract.
 Only this smart contract is now able to assign ownership of subdomains of `'.evan'`, like the previously mentions `'partner123.evan'`.
 This can be done _time limited_ by any network use or  _permanently_ by the owner of the registrar.

-See section "Addresses on evan.network" for the address of the registrar, ens and well known ENS addresses on evan.network.
+See section "Addresses on European Public Network" for the address of the registrar, ens and well known ENS addresses on European Public Network.

 #### Time Limited Addresses

 To get access to a time limited address, a user can call the [`register`](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/PayableRegistrar.sol#L72) function of the registrar.

 Time limited domains **and their subdomains** cannot be resolved after their expiration time has been reached.
 The exact time window depends on the registrar (see below) and the ENS, that resovles the addresses.
-On evan.network we use [`TimedENS`](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/TimedENS.sol) for this.
+On European Public Network we use [`TimedENS`](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/TimedENS.sol) for this.
 By default, domains are valid for 52 weeks and the TimedENS allows resolval up to 8 weeks after the expiration time has been reached, can be checked by calling `validPostExipireWindow` on the TimedENS.

 Consider the following things when registering new subdomains: